 Rage Breaking Point: Nautilus puts up with Legato's play for most of the time, even though she's not very happy about it.
 But when Legato breaks her Royal Instument of Summoning, all stops are pulled and she lets Legato have it.

 Reason You Suck Speech: Gives a major one to Legato after he breaks her instrument of summoning, and because he was being a creep.

-Shock and Awe: Liquus uses electric attacks, on command, and is assumed to be some kind of electric eel.
+Shock and Awe: Liquus uses electric attacks, on command, and is stated by Gigi to be an eel.